Azeko2xo/woodem/doc/sphinx2/source/theory/contact/hertzian.rst

 .. math:: P_{nv}=\eta\dot\delta .

-The viscous coefficient :math:`\eta` is not straight-forwardly realted to the coefficient of restition :math:`C_R`, which is an integral measure over the whole collision time.
+The viscous coefficient :math:`\eta` is not straight-forwardly realted to the coefficient of restitution :math:`\epsilon`, which is an integral measure over the whole collision time.

 This problem is treated by :cite:`Antypov2011` in detail, which derives analytical relationships for viscous coefficient and coefficient of restitution in Hertzian contact.
 In order to obtain dissipative force resulting in velocity-independent coefficient of restitution, the force must take the form